sendgrid/docs/content/docs/for-developers/tracking-events/event.md

 ---
 ## Authentication

 In order to use the Event Webhook, you need to enter a username and password.
-The following characters can be used for webhook authentication (username and password).
+The following characters can be used for webhook authentication.

 <call-out type="warning">